Welcome to United Filter Canada

 Popular Furnace Filter Sizes

 Indoor air quality is important to your health and maintaining your home's hvac system is key.
 It is important to change your furnace filter regularly.
-Though it sounds quite simple, in reality there are numerous furnace filter choices out there.
+There are numerous furnace filter choices out there.
 Selecting a incorrect filter can cause more harm to your furnace than good.
 It could actually result in the furnace breaking down.

 How Does The HVAC System Work?

-A conventional furnace sucks air in through its return ducts.
+A conventional HVAC system sucks air in through its return ducts.
 The blower fan in your furnace pushes the heated or cooled air through the duct system that branches off throughout the various areas of your home.
-Thermostat settings determine whether warm, or cool air will be delivered through your ducting.
+Thermostat settings determine whether warm or cool air will be delivered through your ducting.

 Filters with higher ratings may not be the right choice.
-A filter with a high rating may force your furnace to work harder, become less efficient and cost more costly to operate.
-A rating between 8 and 11 is sufficient for most homes.
-To be on the safe side, check with your furnace manufacturer or service technician to determine the best furnace filters for your system.
+A filter with a high Merv rating may force your furnace to work harder, become less efficient and cost more to operate.
+A MERV rating between 8 and 11 is sufficient for most homes.
+To be on the safe side, check with your furnace manufacturer or service technician in canada to determine the best furnace filter for your system.

-How to Choose the Right Type Of Furnace Filter?
+How to Choose the Right Type Of Filter?

-There are 6 types of furnace air filters commonly used in our homes.
+Here are 5 types of furnace air filters commonly used in our homes.

-The most widespread furnace filter being used is the disposable-pleated type.
-These are available in an array of standard ratings, as well as sizes.
-Pleated furnace filters are made with synthetic material and perform well, filtering out household allergens and particles.
+Generally chosen by most homeowners.
+They are available in an array of sizes, as well as merv ratings.
+Pleated furnace filters are made with synthetic material, eliminating moisture buildup and the growth of mold.
+They perform very well, filtering out household allergens and particles.
+The pleats are evenly spaced to provide efficient airflow.
+The pleat material is fixed to a rigid grid to keep the pleats in place and provide good durability.
 The price of pleated filters varies, depending on size, brand and rating.
 They should be checked monthly for any blockages and replaced every 90 days.
 They are economical and can be manufactured from green materials.
+A good choice for those who have respiratory problems or looking for overall improved indoor air.

 ✔ Standard Fiberglass Filters

 These are the least expensive filters available.
 They have a "spider-web" like appearance and are typically blue in color.
 Available in an array of standard sizes and are more delicate, as well as having a lower merv rating than pleated filters.
-These disposable fiberglass filters must be frequently checked and are often needing to be replaced monthly.
+These disposable filters must be frequently checked and often need to be changed monthly.

 Washable filters are made with either a plastic, or aluminum frame.
 They can be vacuumed and cleaned with water.
-Available in an array of sizes, as well as different merv ratings.
-They're more expensive, but can last for up to five years on average, which would make them a more economical solution.
+Available in a multiple of sizes, as well as different merv ratings.
+They're more expensive, but can last up to five years, which would make them a good economical solution.
 Proper maintenance is required and they should be cleaned every 90 days.

 ✔ Disposable Electrostatic Filters

 This type of filter has electrically charged fibers that catch contaminants as they pass through the media.
 Good for homes that have pets or tobacco smoke.
-Check your furnace manual to make sure that your systems is suitable to operate electrostatic filters, safely.
+Check your electrostatic furnace manual to make sure that your system is suitable to operate electrostatic filters safely.

-What are the most common furnace filter sizes?
+What are the most common furnace air filter sizes?

 Furnace filters are sized, based on depth (thickness), length and height.
 The most prevalent thickness is around 1 inch, with 4 inch also serving as a popular choice on larger systems.
 Length and height combos range from 10x10 inches to 30x30 inches.
 The most common available sizes are 14 x 20 x 1, 16 x 20 x 1, 20 x 25 x 1 16 x 25 x 3 and 24 x 24 x 4.
 To determine the size of your furnace filter, remove and examine the existing one to be replaced, or refer your furnace manual.